 One can say that a similar gap exists in homeopathy:

 No, I don’t think so.
-You can’t say that homeopaths know something to be true and then do the opposite; as in, we know that “like cures like” but we give Tylenol for fever instead of Belladonna.
-We make lots of mistakes for sure, but that’s not one of them!
+You can’t say that homeopaths know something to be true and then do just the opposite; as in, we know that “like cures like” but we give Tylenol for fever anyway.
+We may make lots of mistakes, but doing just the opposite of what we learned in homeopathy school shouldn’t be one of them!

 a gap between the simple and profoundly efficient principle of using ‘like cures like’ and determining how to study remedies, how to remember them, how to distinguish between different remedies,

 Edward, God knows we make mistakes!
-We’ve got a lot to learn; homeopathy is very hard!
-But it’s not the same as being taught and agreeing that symptoms are the body’s effort at self – healing, and then turning around and snuffing them out!
-It’s basically like saying, “Yeah, we have knowledge about something; but, we don’t really have the tools to do anything with our knowledge because all we’re allowed to use in treating patients are Big Pharma drugs!”
+We’ve got a lot to learn!
+But it’s not the same as being taught and agreeing that symptoms are the body’s effort at self-healing, and then turning around and snuffing them out!
+It’s basically like saying, “Sure, we have knowledge about disease; but, we don’t really have the tools to do anything with our knowledge, because all we’re allowed to do is suppress symptoms!”

 and which symptoms in the patient will guide one to the best possible remedy.
 This has led to the development of many different prescription techniques.
 At the two extreme ends of the scale these techniques range from prescribing remedies based on their herbal indications (like arnica for bruising for instance: very little individuality, just empiric experience), to the techniques where similarity is pushed as far as possible, to obtain the best possible similarity between case and remedy.

-Well, this is a really good point because when the etiology is strong, as in blunt trauma, individuality becomes less relevant.
-You do not need to take a two hour case of a blunt trauma victim, you simply need to give Arnica and then see what’s left afterwards!
+Well, this is a really good point because when the etiology is strong, as it is in blunt trauma, individuality becomes less important.
+You do not need to take a two hour case of a blunt trauma, you simply need to give Arnica and then see what’s left afterwards, if anything!
 You may need to follow with another remedy; but, everyone with blunt trauma is going to have bruising and swelling, hence Arnica!

 Furthermore, to understand how much better the patient is doing after a prescription, homeopathy needs a philosophy of the patient and his or her disease.

 This is where Hering’s Law comes in.
 How well is the patient doing after the prescription?
-An improvement on the mental plane coupled with an aggravation on a superficial plane means definitely the remedy was correctly chosen and healing is as per Hering’s Law.
-This is why Hering’s Law is so important to us–otherwise we might say, “Oh no!
+An improvement on the mental plane coupled with an aggravation on a superficial plane means definitely the remedy was correctly chosen and healing is taking place as per Hering’s Law.
+This is why Hering’s Law is so important to us –otherwise we might say, “Oh no!
 Wrong remedy!
-Patient is getting worse!” and we’d be making a big mistake looking for a “better” remedy.
+Find something else!
+Patient is getting worse!” and we’d be making a big mistake.

 A disease in the sense of modern medicine is a reasonably well (?) defined descriptive set of symptoms and diagnostic parameters.
 Disease in homeopathy is more a description of the state of the patient which is a mixture of the diagnosis (disease as defined by modern medicine) and other signs, symptoms and sufferings the patient presents, now and (possibly) in the past.
 Here a big evolution has taken place over homeopathic history from looking at the patient of the moment to looking at the patient in time (patient with their past).